Norma M. Riccucci

 Norma Margherita Riccucci is Board of Governors Distinguished Professor of Public Administration at the School of Public Affairs and Administration at Rutgers University in Newark.
 She is a scholar in the field of Public Administration.
-An authority on issues related to social equity, affirmative action and public management, Dr. Riccucci is widely known for her work in the area of diversity management in government employment.
+An authority on issues related to social equity, affirmative action and public management, Riccucci is widely known for her work in the area of diversity management in government employment.

 Education

-Dr. Riccucci is a graduate of Newington High School and earned a Bachelors of Public Administration from Florida International University in 1979.
+Riccucci is a graduate of Newington High School and earned a Bachelors of Public Administration from Florida International University in 1979.
 She holds a Masters of Public Administration (MPA) from the University of Southern California Los Angeles (1981) and received a PhD in public administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University in 1984.
 Her doctoral thesis was entitled Unions And The Employment Patterns Of Women And Minorities In Local Government Work Forces and her thesis advisor was David H. Rosenbloom.